irini-git/French_people_outside_France/README.md

 # French people outside France
 French people living outside France as per government report 2024.
-Main insights
-- The top countries are Switzerland, the United States of America, the United Kingdom, and Belgium.
+The countries with the highest population are Switzerland, the United States of America, the United Kingdom, Belgium, and Canada.
--

 ## Project structure
 .